geocoder21/WhiteStarLine/Development.md

 ```
 Given the parameters provided within task guidance (above) it was possible to identify raster pixels that contained ice and then extract the lidar value.
 It was decided to include both elements within a single function in order to increase efficiency, so the 'find_volume' function first identifies pixels containing ice, and then adds the lidar value in metres for that pixel to a 'volume' variable.
 Since each pixel has an area of 1m by 1m, this returns a cumulative volume value for the ice above the water.

+This function is called within the main program, using the radar and lidar data read in during the previous step.

 #### 3. Assess volume and mass of iceberg
 ```
-10% of an iceberg is above sea level ice density = 900kg/m3
+10% of iceberg mass is above sea level ice density = 900kg/m3
 ```
 It was then possible to calculate the volume and mass of the whole iceberg ('total_volume' and 'total_mass' variables within the program).